New Faculty Peer Mentoring Program

 Shantih Clemans

-Shantih Clemans is a faculty member in Community and Human Services and the director of the Center for Mentoring, Learning and Academic Innovation (CMLAI) at SUNY Empire State University.
+Shantih Clemans is an associate professor/mentor in Human Services at SUNY Empire State University and one of the first facilitators (with Chris Price and Alan Mandell) of the SUNY Open Mic project.
 With a prior professional career in social work, specifically in the practice areas of trauma and group work, Shantih has taught courses to Human Services students that pulled from her direct work in the social work field.
-In addition to a monthly blog on mentoring, Shantih has published and presented on topics including group work with survivors of trauma, vicarious traumatization of social workers, staff supervision, cultural competency, and most recently, the complexity and rewards of teaching and mentoring adult students.
+Shantih has published and presented on topics including group work with survivors of trauma, vicarious trauma, staff supervision, cultural competency, and most recently, the complexity and rewards of teaching and mentoring adult students.
+Shantih is also an illustrator and comic artist.

 Headshot of Rebecca Lawson